10 Cocktails Inspired by Art for Artsy Drinking

 The Aperol Spritz is one of the most popular Italian aperitifs.
 Add 3 oz prosecco, 2 oz Aperol, and 1 oz soda water to a wine glass with ice, and stir.
 Garnish with an orange wheel and enjoy.

-Besides, if you're more fond of far off exotic lands with Edenic nature and primitive tribes then is Paul Gauguin your perfect companion.
+Besides, if you’re more fond of far-off unknown lands then Paul Gauguin is your perfect companion.
 Travel to Tahiti with him and taste those far away places by preparing yourself a Zombie cocktail.

 The Zombie Cocktail is a tiki cocktail.
 Pour 1 oz dark rum, 1 oz white rum, 2 oz lime juice, and 6 oz pineapple juice into a shaker filled with ice.
 Shake hard.
 Strain the mixture into a tall glass with ice.
 Slowly pour 1 tbsp grenadine to color the drink.
 Garnish with mint sprigs and fruit.